opencog/docker/opencog/learn/README.md

 To get fresh containers after github sources have changed, you will need to add the `--no-cache` flag to the `docker build` command.

+## Running

+You can start the bare container by saying `./run.sh` in this directory.
+However, it might be more interesting to try the word-pair-counting experiment in the `../lang-pairs` directory.